Zaikonurami/GreasyForkScripts/README.md

-# Korsinemi's Greasy Fork Scripts
+# Zaikonurami's Greasy Fork Scripts
 Just where I archive all my greasy fork scripts, for security copies and more